dirkwhoffmann/vAmiga/README.md

 ## About

 vAmiga is a user-friendly Amiga emulator for macOS.

 ## Status

 The development of vAmiga started in January 2019.
-All basic functionality is now implemented and the focus is currently shifting to improve compatibility.
+By now all basic functions have been implemented and the focus is shifting to compatibility improvement.
 Due to the early development phase there are no official releases yet.
 Pre-releases can be downloaded in the Releases section.

 ## Where to go from here?